lockness-Ko/cookbook/Assignment_2.md

 Use wireshark to analyse the pcapng file, look at the telnet tcp stream and show only the requests which will reveal the flag `pecan{w0w_you_g0t_it}`

 ### What did I do?
- - In the challenge we
+ - In the challenge we are given a pcapng file to analyse and find the hidden flag
+ -